United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: Related Work

 \subsection{LLM for Human Simulation}

-The capacity of Large Language Models (LLMs) to exhibit human-like intelligence \citep{liu2025exploring} and emulate nuanced social behaviors \citep{zhou2024sotopia} is foundational to their use as artificial agents.
-Research has demonstrated LLMs' ability to simulate human decision-making \citep{xie2024can}, generate believable individual and collective behaviors in social simulations \citep{chuang-etal-2024-simulating}, and adopt distinct personas \citep{chuang-etal-2024-beyond} Critically, these parallels extend to cognitive characteristics; recent studies suggest LLMs possess bounded working memory and exhibit failure modes under cognitive overload akin to humans \citep{zhang2024working, gong2024working}, as discussed in our introduction.
+The capacity of LLMs to exhibit human-like intelligence \citep{liu2025exploring} and emulate nuanced social behaviors \citep{zhou2024sotopia} is foundational to their use as artificial agents.
+Research has demonstrated LLMs' ability to simulate human decision-making \citep{xie2024can}, generate believable individual and collective behaviors \citep{chuang-etal-2024-simulating}, and adopt distinct personas \citep{chuang-etal-2024-beyond}.
+Critically, these parallels extend to cognitive characteristics; recent studies suggest LLMs possess bounded working memory and exhibit failure modes under cognitive overload akin to humans \citep{zhang2024working, gong2024working}.
 Furthermore, interactions between LLM agents can mirror social psychological phenomena \citep{zhang2024exploring, guo2024large}.
-This confluence of human-like cognitive traits, including limitations, and social capabilities provides a strong rationale for applying principles from human cognitive science—particularly theories like Cognitive Load Theory (CLT) that address cognitive limits—to the design of more effective LLM-based collaborative systems.
+This confluence of human-like cognitive traits, including processing limitations and social capabilities, provides a strong rationale for applying Cognitive Load Theory to design more effective, load-aware collaborative LLM systems.